DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 Consider the situation where the web application allows files of any size to be uploaded.

-The possible security breach here occurs when a malefactor performs a denial of service ([DoS](https://cwe.mitre.org/data/definitions/400.html)) attack by uploading very large files, thereby using up server memory and disk space.
+The possible security breach here occurs when a malefactor uploads very large files to use up server memory and disk space, which is a particular case of a denial of service ([DoS](https://cwe.mitre.org/data/definitions/400.html)) attack.

 To mitigate this vulnerability:

-1. Access file contents using the [`FileContent`](http://help.devexpress.com/#AspNet/DevExpressWebUploadedFile_FileContenttopic) property (a Stream) rather than the [`FileBytes`](http://help.devexpress.com/#AspNet/DevExpressWebUploadedFile_FileBytestopic) property (a byte array).
-This will avoid memory overflow and other issues when processing large uploaded files.
+1. Use the [`FileContent`](http://help.devexpress.com/#AspNet/DevExpressWebUploadedFile_FileContenttopic) property (a Stream) rather than the [`FileBytes`](http://help.devexpress.com/#AspNet/DevExpressWebUploadedFile_FileBytestopic) property (a byte array) to access file contents.
+This will prevent memory overflows and other issues when the server processes large uploaded files.

 ```cs
 public class UploadInMemoryProcessingBinder : DevExpressEditorsBinder {